Rich Table

 Github

-Obsidian-only plugin.
-The rich-table fenced code block is a custom Obsidian renderer — it will not display in standard Markdown editors, GitHub previews, or any non-Obsidian environment.
+Obsidian only.
+The rich-table fenced code block is rendered by the plugin — it won't display in standard Markdown editors or GitHub previews.

-Rich, interactive tables for Obsidian — with cell merges, inline editing, wikilink autocomplete, typed columns, title & footer, drag-to-reorder, and more.
-Everything that native Obsidian tables and most community table plugins simply can't do.
+Rich, interactive tables for Obsidian — with cell merges, inline editing, wikilink autocomplete, typed columns, drag-to-reorder, math formulas, lists, images, and more.

 Why Rich Table?